WebOfTrust/keri/docs/Glossary.md

 "First seen" in KERI is the first **verified** event, accepted in the `KEL`.
 It has no effect on the timing of what has arrived in escrow for example; in escrow there can be garbage.
 Every 'first seen' event is propagated world wide within micro-seconds to the watchers.
 Only in this microseconds windows that you could have a live key conprise attack.
 If that happens, this where you have to look after this duplicity-attack a bit more in depth to handle it safely.
 E.g. a valid key rotation.

-#### Generic classes self-certifying identifiers
+#### Generic classes of self-certifying identifiers

 The KERI design approach is to build composable primitives instead of custom functionality that is so typical of other DKMI approaches:
 - transferable identifiers
 - non-transferable identifiers
 - delegated identifiers
 Consequently when applied recursively, _delegation_ may be used to compose arbitrarily complex trees of hierarchical (delegative) key management event streams.
-This is a most powerful capability that may provide an essential building block for a generic universal decentralized key management infrastructure (DKMI) that is also compatible with the demands of generic event streaming applications.\
+This is a most powerful capability that may provide an essential building block for a generic universal decentralized key management infrastructure (DKMI) that is also compatible with the demand of generic event streaming applications.\
 (new invention) More in the [whitepaper](https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/KERI_WP_2.x.web.pdf)

-{TBW prio 1}

 #### KERI Agreement Algorithm for Control Establishment
 Also KAACE or KA2CE.
 A newly invented algorithm but it is a simplification of PBFT class algorithms, separation of control of distributed consensus using distinct promulgation (`witness`) and confirmation (`watcher`) networks (new invention) but many non-BFT consensus algorithms do something similar and one BFT algorithm Stellar does something similar but not the same.\